microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 ### Page hangs when log in Azure.

-This issue can occur if you have logged in mutliple Azure subscriptions in the browser.
+This issue can occur if you have logged in multiple Azure subscriptions in the browser.

-To resolve the issue, please clear the cache and cookies for the browser.
+To resolve the issue, please clear the browser's cache and cookies.

-For more details please check [I can't sign in to manage my Azure subscription](https://docs.microsoft.com/en-us/azure/billing/billing-cannot-login-subscription){:target="_blank"}.
+For more details please check [I can't sign in to manage my Azure subscription](https://docs.microsoft.com/en-us/azure/billing/billing-cannot-login-subscription).

 ### Creating new Azure IoT Hub fails.